AndrewCloete/ds_code_challenge/README.md

 responsibilities of this would more to do with the design, implementation and maintenance of OLAP systems, as opposed to the wrangling of the data for local of analysis.
 Consequently, I had to brush off my rusty Pandas and matplotlib skills and rediscovered the pains of Jupyter notebooks.
-But, I also understand that these exercises naturally need be limited in scope and time so I look forward to discussing the full scope of the role with you.
+But, I also understand that these exercises can only be proxies and naturally need be limited in scope and time so I look forward to discussing the full scope of the role with you.

 # Requirements
 - Python 3.10.*